 Bet $5 on the pass line.
 You’re betting the shooter will pass or win with a 7 or 11.
 The first roll by the shooter is the “come out” roll.

 Result 1A: If a 7 or 11 is rolled, you win at 1:1 (even money).
 You bet $5 and made an additional $5.
-A New game is started with the same shooter.
-Repeat Step 1.
+The same shooter now starts a new game – Repeat Step 1.

 If it’s SEVEN on the first roll, you win.
 But, on the rolls after that, it’s a seven-out; you lose.

-Result 1B: If 2,3, or 12 is rolled, it’s “Craps” – you lose your $5 bet, and we start another game with the next shooter.
-Again, repeat Step 1.
+Result 1B: If 2,3, or 12 is rolled, it’s “Craps” – you lose your $5 bet, The same shooter now starts a new game – Repeat Step 1.

 Result 1C: If a 4,5,6,8,9 or 10 is rolled, things get interesting or confusing, depending on the level of craps you play.
 (But we’re still in the low-roller beginning stage, so we’re hoping it goes from confusing to attractive!)
 So the POINT becomes the number rolled – 4,5,6,8,9,10.
 The shooter’s goal is to roll that same number again before he or she rolls a 7.